 Generating and storing biomethane

-With our ENGIE Biogas branch, we are France’s number one biomethane producer.
+With our ENGIE BiOZ branch, we are France’s number one biomethane producer.

-ENGIE Biogas purchased Vol-V Biomasse in February 2019.
+ENGIE BiOZ purchased Vol-V Biomasse in February 2019.

 Created in 2009 and based in Rennes and Rouen in western France, the company is involved in each step of the biomethane value chain from development via monitoring of construction to operation.